ltelab/disdrodb/docs/source/data.rst

    whether existing files should be overwritten.

 To download data from multiple data sources or campaigns, please provide a space-separated string of the data sources or campaigns you require.
-For example, "EPFL NASA".
+For example, ``"EPFL NASA"``.

 Add new stations raw data to the DISDRODB archive (using Zenodo)